 When you install the plugin, the Sync Method will be set to Auto Sync by default.

 Auto Sync: After the plugin is installed, all the assets requested via the WordPress Media Library or when navigating your website will be automatically synchronized to your Cloudinary Media Library.
-When adding new assets to your WordPress Media Library, those assets should also be synchronized to your Cloudinary Media Library if you are uploading the assets via the WordPress Media Library.
+When adding new assets to your WordPress Media Library, those assets will also be synchronized to your Cloudinary Media Library if you are uploading the assets via the WordPress Media Library.

 Manual Sync: When adding new assets to your WordPress Media Library, in order to synchronize your assets to your Cloudinary Media Library, you can:

-- Hover a specific asset you would like to synchronize and click on Sync and deliver from Cloudinary.
+- Hover over a specific asset you would like to synchronize and click on Sync and deliver from Cloudinary.

 - Select a list of assets you would like to synchronize then select the Sync with Cloudinary bulk action and click on Apply.